PennLINC/sMRI_ChronicPain/README.md

 The following describes all the steps that need to be performed for replication including set up, statistical main and subanalyses as well figure generation and result interpretation.

 ## 1. Setup
-The following softwares are needed for the analyses:
+The following software  is needed for the analyses:
 * [MATLAB](https://www.mathworks.com/products/matlab.html)
 * [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)
 * [MRIcron](https://www.nitrc.org/projects/mricron)